 The Cross Government Social Mobility Network has been launched with support from Sir Jeremy Heywood, Cabinet Secretary and Head of the Civil Service, John Manzoni, Chief Executive of the Civil Service, Jon Thompson, Chief Executive and Permanent Secretary of HM Revenue and Customs and Rupert McNeil, Civil Service Chief People Officer.
 The Civil Service has an ambitious plan to be the most inclusive employer in the UK by 2020 and increasing social mobility in our workforce is essential to achieve that aim.

-The South West Syndicate is a cross-grade and cross-Department board, with the objectives focused around:
+The South West and Wales Syndicate is a cross-grade and cross-Department board, with the objectives focused around:

 - providing support